Seanl80/Who-wants-to-be-a-Billionaire/README.md

 - For this website I have chosen to use HTML, CSS and JavaScript.
 - I have also included Bootstrap.
 - AI has been used on Canva to create the game show host and background.
-- Font awesome was used for the icons.
 - VScode was used as my IDE.
 - GitHub was used to store and publish the quiz.
 - Animation.css was used to create my animations.